 where balance and consistency matter.
 Guests are drawn to symmetry because it

-Explore 👉 Gallery wall with symmetry designs
+feels calm and thoughtfully designed.
+Explore 👉 Gallery wall with symmetry designs Stick to a limited

 color palette to avoid visual clutter.
 Black, gold, or wooden frames work